What is the Applied AI Society?

 The Moment We're In

-But new roles are emerging just as quickly, and they pay well.
-AI implementation specialists.
-Automation architects.
-Agent developers.
-Fractional AI executives.
-AI-native product managers.
-Companies across every industry are desperate for people who can actually apply this stuff, not just talk about it.
-These are six-figure roles that barely existed two years ago, and most job boards don't even have categories for them yet.
-We're documenting these roles as they form: see the full list →
+New roles are emerging as quickly as old ones are shrinking: AI implementation specialists, automation architects, agent developers, fractional AI executives.
+Companies across every industry are desperate for people who can actually do applied AI at a serious level.
+These are six-figure roles that barely existed two years ago.
+We're documenting them as they form: see the full list →

 Nobody has this figured out.
 So let's all agree nobody has this figured out, and let's share notes.